Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Past -- Common Pitfalls in Current Datasets

 When releasing a dataset, control is lost over whether the dataset ends up as training data for machine learning models.
 For several of the state-of-the-art models, such as GPT-4~\citep{openai2023gpt4}, that perform well on benchmarks, no information is available in the ensuing on whether efforts were made to ensure that training datasets were decontaminated and no datapoints from the evaluation benchmark were included in the training set.
 For Gemini 1.5~\citep{reid2024gemini}, Qwen2~\citep{yang2024qwen2} and DeepSeekMath~\citep{shao2024deepseekmath}, only $n$-gram decontamination approaches have been tested.
 For complex datapoints, such as math, $n$-grams are unfortunately not always sufficient to ensure the training dataset is clean.
 There is evidence that suggests that several such modern models are already contaminated~\citep{xu2024benchmarking}.
 While mitigating approaches have been proposed, such as generating new data, either from scratch~\citep{mishra2024mathcamps} or by using existing datasets as seeds~\citep{zhou2024your}, it is not clear whether these can scale to more sophisticated mathematics, as the methods were tested using mathematics on the level of grade-school, and it is unclear how well they would scale to much higher levels of mathematical abstractions and problem-solving difficulty (the two main metrics of difficulty, as outlined in~\ref{subsubsec:difficulty}.

 \paragraph{Recommendations.} If the dataset is sufficiently large, it is advisable to keep a part of the dataset hidden from the public so that the dataset creators can compare how well newly-released, publicly accessible open-weight models score in the public versus the hidden part of the dataset.
 Diverging scores on two splits of the dataset can indicate contamination.
 Care must be taken that datapoints from the hidden datasets are from the same distribution compared.
 For mathematics, this means at minimum: Same domain, difficulty range, and proof technique.
 This can be challenging: Given a specific problem $P$, it takes effort to source a new problem $P^{\star}$, that on all relevant metrics (including the mentioned ones) is similar to $P$, but at the same time is not completely analogous to $P$ -- as it would be by, e.g., merely changing items in the problem statement that have a negligible on the proof (this is an approach followed by GSM8K-Symbolic dataset~\citep{mirzadeh2024gsm}, which nonetheless turned out to be challenging for LLMs, highlighting their current limited reasoning capabilities).
 The approach advocated here has limitations for models released as-a-service~\citep{la2024language}, via APIs or GUIs, as running the hidden dataset through risks it automatically being used at a later stage as training data for those models.
+RealMath proposes a continuously refreshed benchmark mined from arXiv papers and forum discussions, which reduces the half-life of static public test sets~\citep{realmath2025}.